-- Seated Towel Presses – You lay down on the floor on your back, place a rolled up towel under your knee, then slowly straighten your knee while lifting up your foot.
+- Seated Towel Presses – You lay down on the floor on your back, place a rolled-up towel under your knee, then slowly straighten your knee while lifting your foot.

 - Laying Pillow Squeezers – A more challenging variation of the Seated Pillow Squeezers.
-You just do the same while laying down.
+You do the same while lying down.

 Knee Renewal Stage

-The last 2 weeks of the program will focus on fully restoring your knees to full functionality, so the exercises involved are definitely harder, with your own body weight added in to fully stimulate them.
+The last 2 weeks of the program will focus on fully restoring your knees to full functionality, so the exercises involved are definitely harder, with your own body weight added to stimulate them fully.
 Here is what to expect:

-- Reverse Lunges – These are performed exactly as they sound: instead of lounging forward with one leg, you simply reach backward with your foot, then push back again to a standing position.
-This variation is softer than the traditional lounges and place less stress on your knee ligaments while still being challenging enough.
+- Reverse Lunges – These are performed exactly as they sound: instead of lunging forward with one leg, you reach backward with your foot, then push back again to a standing position.
+This variation is softer than the traditional lounges and places less stress on your knee ligaments while still challenging enough.

 Inside The Feel Good Knees Program – What’s In It?

-- An Introduction – A first overview on the program and its method.
+- An Introduction – A first overview of the program and its method.